 International Working Group on Endoscopic Ear Surgery

-Refer to Appendix D for a copy of the email letter request.
+Refer to the Scripts for Participants document for a copy of the email letter request.
+If the medical society agrees to participate they will send the survey to their members, using the email script in the Needs Assessment Survey document.

-In order to ensure that results of the survey remain de-identified, all contact information will be kept in a separate password protected spreadsheet from the results of the survey.

 The Needs Assessment Survey portion of this protocol has only surgeon participants.
 The survey responses will remain anonymous to the researchers and consent will be implied if the survey is filled out and received by the research team.

 Questionnaire:

-Refer to Appendix A for the survey details and Appendix C for the survey.
+Refer to Needs Assessment Survey and Needs Assessment Questionnaire documentsfor the survey details and questionnaire.

 Part 2: Time Flow Study: